Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
-These forces may be external, but they are frequently one's own inner archetypes in conflict.
-Cavaliere di Spade (Knight of Swords): The essence of air behaving as fire, such as a tornado: A fearless and skillful warrior, unfettered by emotion or material concerns.
+Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Knight of Swords: The essence of air behaving as fire, such as a tornado: A fearless and skillful warrior, unfettered by emotion or material concerns.
 One able to boldly take on challenges that others consider terrifying or insurmountable.
 A person who inspires fear and awe through the purity of their purpose and the intensity of their intellect.
 Speaking frankly, in an outspoken manner, and with great influence.
 May portend the swift initiation or conclusion of a conflict, through the decisive invocation of force.